grislyeye/three-meet/pages/classes/wise.md

 </header>

 You speak the language of the elements, such as stones, birds or even trees.
 What they have to say may or may not be helpful.
-You can ask the spirits for guidance, giving you an additional **d4** for on [Check](../../pages/rules/rolling/checks) appropriate to the kind of spirit you are speaking with.
+You can ask the spirits for guidance, giving you an additional **d4** on one [Check](../../pages/rules/rolling/checks.md) appropriate for the kind of spirit you are speaking with.

 </section>